 View of Neuschwanstein-Castle-from-Motorhome

-The castle is a must see and is one of the most viewed sights in Germany with over 1.3 million visitors a year.
-We expected it to be a bit quieter visiting in September but it was still very crowded.
+The castle is a must-see and one of the most visited sights in Germany, attracting over 1.3 million visitors annually.
+We expected it to be a bit quieter visiting in September, but it was still very crowded.
 We both said that we wouldn’t like to be visiting it at the height of the season.

 It was a bit of a walk up the hill to the ticket office to purchase tickets to see inside the castle.
-When we arrived there was a massive queue which would have taken a couple of hours to get to the front so we decided to just go up and see the castle from the outside and the surrounding views of the countryside and not bother with the inside.
+When we arrived, there was a massive queue that would have taken a couple of hours to get to the front, so we decided to go up and see the castle from the outside, taking in the surrounding countryside views, rather than bother with the inside.

 Neuschwanstein-Castle